LLM Flashcards: learn how language models actually work.

 What formats do I get?

-Two.
-A multi-page PDF organized by topic, high-resolution enough to print four cards per page, and an Anki deck (.apkg) you can import for spaced-repetition review on desktop or mobile.
+Three.
+A multi-page PDF organized by topic, high-resolution enough to print four cards per page, an Anki set (.apkg) for spaced-repetition review on desktop or mobile, and a zip of every card as a separate image.

 Are these for beginners or experts?